Software version: 5.2.0

 Insert the USB or DVD, and boot from the media.

 Windows PE is a minimal operating system and does not provide a "Start" screen or menu.
 Rather, when it starts up, you will be presented with a DOS console window.

-If you have followed the instructions in the step 4, you will be able to start the Hardwipe GUI with the command:
+If you added the Hardwipe folder to the PATH, you can start the GUI at any time with the command: